Pimpri Chinchwad College of Engineering

-Pimpri Chinchwad College of Engineering (PCCOE) is an autonomous engineering college in the city of Pune, India, established in the year 1999.
+Pimpri Chinchwad College of Engineering (PCCOE) is an autonomous engineering college in the city of Pune, India, established in 1999.

-The Pimpri Chinchwad College of Engineering is affiliated to Savitribai Phule Pune University (SPPU), formerly the University of Pune.
+The Pimpri Chinchwad College of Engineering is affiliated with Savitribai Phule Pune University (SPPU), formerly the University of Pune.
 The university houses 46 academic departments.
 It has about 307 recognised research institutes and 612 affiliated colleges offering graduate and undergraduate courses.